 In seeking to achieve this objective, the Fund may invest in securities traded in mature markets and in countries whose economies are still developing.
 The Fund particularly seeks companies that have financial strength and stability, strong management and fundamental value.
-Normally, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in foreign securities.
-The Fund may invest up to 20% of its total assets in debt instruments.
-The Fund may invest in fixed-income instruments, short-term debt instruments, gold and other precious metals and futures contracts related to precious metals.
+Normally, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in foreign securities (including American Depositary Receipts, Global Depositary Receipts and European Depositary Receipts).
+The Fund may invest up to 20% of its total assets in debt instruments (e.g., notes and bonds).
+Investment decisions for the Fund are made without regard to the capitalization (size) of the companies in which it invests.
+The Fund may invest in any size company, including large, medium and smaller companies.
+The Fund may invest in debt instruments (without regard to credit rating or time to maturity), including short-term debt instruments, gold and other precious metals and futures contracts related to precious metals.